fzs111/config-assign/README.md

 	Default is `true`.
 	- **`mutate <boolean>`**: Whether or not to mutate the `target` object.  <a id="usage-syntax-mutate">
 		>**Warning!** Disabling this option won't preserve object's method closures and constructors!
 Calling a closure-based method, or using  `instanceof` on the newly created object, probably won't return the expected result, so it should be used only with plain objects.

+		>**Note!** Setting this option to `false` doesn't guarantee that the target object cloned deeply!
+Only the objects modified by `configAssign` are cloned.

 		Default is `true`.
 	- **`symbols <boolean>`**: Whether or not to copy symbol properties.